 Nephrology practices lose revenue from a predictable set of billing mistakes.
 Understanding these errors is the first step toward preventing them.

-1. Wrong MCP Code Selection
+1. Using the Wrong MCP Code

 This is the most frequent and most costly mistake.
 Billing 90960 (4+ visits) when the chart only documents three visits means the practice submitted a higher code than the documentation supports.
 Medicare tracks MCP billing patterns against peer group averages.
 Practices with unusually high 90960 rates receive documentation requests, and the defense is in the chart, not the claim.

-2. Bundling Violations
+2. Avoiding Costly Bundling Errors

 The ESRD monthly capitation bundles certain services together.
 Billing separately for services already included in the MCP generates overpayment liability.
 CMS and the OIG actively audit dialysis-related unbundling.
 Practices with inconsistent billing patterns across their patient panels face higher scrutiny.

-3. Inpatient and Outpatient Overlap
+3. Preventing Inpatient and Outpatient Overlaps

 When a dialysis patient is hospitalized during the month, outpatient MCP codes cannot overlap with inpatient stay dates.
 Practices without a system for tracking hospitalization dates routinely submit MCP claims that overlap with inpatient stays, resulting in denials and recoupment requests.